richardbranham/teaching/CIST1220_midterm_project/README.md

 - Confirm that there are no errors with the installation.
 - Open a command window
     - On Windows click Start and then type "cmd", then press Enter.
-- In the command window, change directory to the location where you unzipped the midterm project files.
+- In the command window, change directory to %appdata%\CIST1220_midterm_project.
 - In the command window, run this command to confirm the Python version:
     `python -V`
 - The latest version is 3.13, but any version greater than 3.10 should be ok.